Absorica; Amnesteem; Claravis; Myorisan; Zenatane

 - This drug may cause weak bones and tendon problems in some people.
 The chance of bone problems like broken bones may be raised in people who play certain sports.
 Talk with the doctor.

 - Your child may need to have a bone density test.
 Talk with the doctor.

 - Raised pressure in the brain has happened with this drug.
 This can cause long lasting loss of eyesight and sometimes death.
 Call the doctor right away if your child has a bad headache, dizziness, upset stomach or throwing up, or seizures.
 Call the doctor right away if your child has a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight or other change in eyesight.

-- Very bad bowel problems may happen with this drug (inflammatory bowel disease).
-Tell the doctor right away if your child has signs like very bad loose stools (diarrhea), belly pain, bleeding from the rectum, or rectal pain.
+- Severe bowel problems may happen with this drug (inflammatory bowel disease).
+Tell the doctor right away if your child has signs like severe diarrhea, stomach pain, bleeding from the rectum, or rectal pain.
 This may clear up after your child stops the drug but sometimes it may not go away.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.